Eligibility to Run for Office

 - Proof of Residency

-- Proof of home ownership (e.g. a copy of a grant deed, a mortgage payment billing statement, other document verifying home ownership and residency); and evidence of a homeowner’s property tax exemption filed with the Orange County Assessor; or Rental or Lease agreement verifying residence at the specified address at least 25 days prior to filing nomination papers, or an affidavit signed by the landlord or property owner.
+- Proof of home ownership (e.g. a copy of a grant deed, a mortgage payment billing statement, or other document verifying home ownership and residency); and evidence of a homeowner’s property tax exemption filed with the Orange County Assessor; or Rental or Lease agreement verifying residence at the specified address at least 25 days prior to filing nomination papers, or an affidavit signed by the landlord or property owner.

-- Proof of motor vehicle registration showing candidate’s address is consistent with the addresses shown on the nomination papers.
+- Proof of motor vehicle registration showing the candidate’s address is consistent with the addresses shown on the nomination papers.

 - A Southern California Edison bill in the Candidate’s name showing that the service address is consistent with the address in the candidate’s nomination papers.